tsgates/arch-wiki-markdown/wiki/ASUS_F5R.md

 > Wi-Fi

-To enable wireless follow the official guide: Wireless_Setup#ndiswrapper
+To enable wireless follow the official guide: Wireless network configuration#ndiswrapper

 Please note that the Asus F5R needs the bcmwl5.inf driver.

-Other way is to use b43 driver: Wireless_Setup#b43
+Other way is to use b43 driver: Wireless network configuration#b43

 NetworkManager is also a cool option.